asastats/docs/requested-features.md

 - [ ] "Not evaluated" three columns all expanded after click
 - [ ] Project roadmap should be added in the homepage
 - [ ] Real-time updating
-- [ ] Post API tiers options; in a bid to incentivize ASA stats services after API is fully implemented.
-- [ ] List tokens that are not owned.

 ### DEPENDENT FEATURES